lilly-lizard/Goshenite/notes.md

 		2. backend -> optimized. rendering code
 		3. engine -> abstraction. connecting glue between user interface and backend
 	- clearly defined design goals for each section of the code
-	- could try minimizing the coupling between backend and ui
 3. raster bounding boxes (hard-coded AABB for now)

 # todo